dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 - Continuity Camera
 - NightShift (non-Metal)

-Further information, requirements and the models affected for FeatureUnlock features can be found here [here](https://github.com/acidanthera/FeatureUnlock).
+Further information, requirements and the models affected for FeatureUnlock features can be found [here](https://github.com/acidanthera/FeatureUnlock).

 Medianalysisd is utilized for
 - Face detection in Photos